nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | sortType  | 3      | back to original  |
 | page      | \>= 1  | page number       |

-> :bulb: The magic values have already been refactored out into constant variables.
+> :bulb: The values which are magic literals here, have already been refactored out into constant variables within the code.

 Given below is an example usage scenario to showcase how a `BrowseCommand` will behave at each step.
 This example will utilise a small sample list of `AnimeData` and a page size of `3`.

-> :memo: The page size is set to `20` as default in actual execution.
+> :memo: The page size is set to `20` as the default in the actual program.

-**Step 1:** When the user enters the command for `Browse`, the input will be processed and parsed by `Parser` and then further parsed by `BrowseParser`.
+**Step 1:** When the user enters the command for `browse`, the input will be processed and parsed by `Parser` before being further parsed by `BrowseParser`.

 **Step 2:** Upon completion of parsing and input validation, `BrowseParser` will create an executable `BrowseCommand` object and return it to `Main`.

-**Step 3:** Once the `BrowseCommand` object is executed, it will firstly process the `AnimeData` by calling on its `BrowseCommand#sortBrowseList()` operation to identify the order that the list will need to be in (if any).
+**Step 3:** Once the `BrowseCommand` object finishes its execution, it will first process the `AnimeData` by calling on its `BrowseCommand#sortBrowseList()` operation to identify the order that the list will need to be in (if any).

-For this case since it is a default browse operation, there is no sorting performed.
+For this case, since it is a default browse operation, there will be no sorting performed.

 **Step 4:** Now `BrowseCommand` will utilise its `BrowseCommand#buildBrowseOutput()` operation to access all `Anime` objects within the page window, as shown in the diagram below.

 ![Browse Object Diagram 1](images/Browse-Default-State.png) <br/>
 *Figure 11: Browse Default State Object Diagram*